 When the Lincolnshire Standard resumed its earlier name there was another reorganisation, and a Spilsby and Skegness edition was created.
 That in turn was split in 1977, with Spilsby receiving its own dedicated edition for the first time.
 After a brief gap in publication from 1981 to 1983, it first appeared as a title in its own right in 1988, reverted to being a local edition of the Lincolnshire Standard in 1989, and switched back to its present title definitively in 1992.

-It shares the Skegness Standard‘s editorial offices in Skegness and its website (the earlier self-standing Spilsby news section has been discontinued).
+It shares the Skegness Standard‘s editorial offices (which used to be in Skegness, but moved in early 2014 to Boston) and its website (the earlier self-standing Spilsby news section has been discontinued).

 It’s published by Peterborough-based East Midlands Newspapers, part of the Johnston Press group.